future0923/debug-tools/docs/en/guide/classloader.md

 ::: details DebugTools Isolation Logic
 - Debug Tools internal classes are isolated from the classes of the attached application through a custom class loader `DebugToolsClassloader`.
 - The dependent third-party libraries are renamed and isolated from the classes of the attached applications through the `relocations` function provided by [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
-For example, the `net.bytebuddy` package is renamed to `io.github.future0923.debug.tools.dependencies.net.bytebuddy`.
 :::

 ## Attach Application ClassLoader {#attach-app-classloader}